zcardais/P7_interactive_video_player/readme.md

 ## Project Instructions

-- Embed the video using HTML.
+- Embed the video using HTML. **Complete.**
 - Check that the video works in at least 3 modern browsers.

   - You can use Chrome and Firefox, if you have a PC also check your site using Internet Explorer and if you have a Mac check it using Safari.

-- Add the transcript below the video (as shown in the mockup file).
+- Add the transcript below the video (as shown in the mockup file). **Complete.**

   - Use the captions.txt file for the text.
-Add appropriate ``

-    `` tags around the text.
+Add appropriate `p` tags around the text.

-- Style the page using the mockups as guides.
+- Style the page using the mockups as guides. **In progress.**

-- Implement the play and pause buttons.
+- Implement the play and pause buttons. **Complete.**

-- Add volume button that lets you mute the sound or turn it on.
+- Add volume button that lets you mute the sound or turn it on. **Complete.**

-- Implement the fullscreen button.
+- Implement the fullscreen button. **Complete.**

 - Implement the playback progress control.

-  - A user should be able to click anywhere on the playback bar to jump to that part of the video.
+  - A user should be able to click anywhere on the playback bar to jump to that part of the video. **Complete.**
-  - As the video plays the playback bar should fill in.
+  - As the video plays the playback bar should fill in. **Complete.**
   - As the video plays the current time should be displayed and updated e.g. 0:10 / 11:34.

 - Use Javascript or CSS to hide and show the video player button on mouse hover states.